spikegpu/SaPLibrary/README.md

 Support
 -------
-Submit bug reports and feature requests at https://github.com/spikegpu/SpikeLibrary/issues Feel free to fork the github repository and submit pull requests.
+Submit bug reports and feature requests at https://github.com/spikegpu/SpikeLibrary/issues

+Feel free to fork the github repository and submit pull requests.

 License
 -------
-The code is available at github under a BSD-3 license.
+The code is available from https://github.com/spikegpu/SpikeLibrary under a BSD-3 license.
 See the file LICENSE.